ALLEGRA IN THREE PARTS

 Eleven-year-old Allegra shuttles between her grandmothers who live next door to one another but couldn’t be more different.
-Matilde works all hours and instils discipline, duty and restraint.
-She insists that Allegra focus on her studies to become a doctor.
-Meanwhile free-spirited Joy is full of colour, possibility and emotion, storing all her tears in little glass bottles.
+Matilde works all hours and instills discipline, duty, and restraint.
+She insists that Allegra focuses on her studies to become a doctor.
+Meanwhile, free-spirited Joy is full of colour, possibility, and emotion, storing all her tears in little glass bottles.
 She is riding the second wave of the women’s movement in the company of her penny tortoise, Simone de Beauvoir, encouraging Ally to explore broad horizons and live her ‘true essence’.
 Rick lives in a flat out the back and finds distraction in gambling and solace in surfing.
-He’s trying to be a good parent to Al Pal, while grieving the woman linking them all but whose absence tears them apart.
+He’s trying to be a good parent to Al Pal while grieving the woman linking them all but whose absence tears them apart.

 Allegra is left to orbit these three adult worlds wishing they loved her a little less and liked each other a lot more.
 Until one day the unspoken tragedy that’s created this division explodes within the person they all cherish most.

 My First Five Pages by Noah Lukeman was the book recommended by Suzanne for new authors.

 Whether you are a novice writer or a veteran who has already had your work published, rejection is often a frustrating reality.
 Literary agents and editors receive and reject hundreds of manuscripts each month.
 While it’s the job of these publishing professionals to be discriminating, it’s the job of the writer to produce a manuscript that immediately stands out among the vast competition.
 And those outstanding qualities, says New York literary agent Noah Lukeman, have to be apparent from the first five pages.